Sudhir Mungantiwar

 Sudhir Sachchidanand Mungantiwar (born 30 July 1962) is a legislator from the state of Maharashtra, India.
-He was cabinet Minister for Forests, Cultural Affairs and Fisheries in Maharashtra Government from 2022 to 2024.He has earlier served as the Cabinet Minister of Finance & Planning and Forests departments in the Government of Maharashtra, Previously, he was the Maharashtra State President for Bharatiya Janata Party (BJP) from 2010 to 2013 and the Minister of Tourism and Consumer Protection in the Government of Maharashtra from 1995 to 1999.
+He was the cabinet Minister for Forests, Cultural Affairs and Fisheries in Maharashtra Government from 2022 to 2024.
+He has earlier served as the Cabinet Minister of Finance & Planning and Forests departments in the Government of Maharashtra, Previously, he was the Maharashtra State President for Bharatiya Janata Party (BJP) from 2010 to 2013 and the Minister of Tourism and Consumer Protection in the Government of Maharashtra from 1995 to 1999.
 In 2014, he was elected to the Maharashtra Legislative Assembly to serve for a fifth consecutive term.
-He also holds additional charge as the Guardian Minister of Chandrapur and Wardha districts.
-In March 2024, he was announced as the BJP candidate for the Chandrapur constituency in the 2024 General Elections.
+He also holds the additional charge as the Guardian Minister of Chandrapur and Wardha districts.
+In March 2024, he was announced as the BJP candidate for the Chandrapur constituency in the 2024 Indian General Elections.

 Early life and political career

 Sudhir Mungantiwar was born on 30 July 1962 in Chandrapur district in the Vidarbha region of Maharashtra.

-Sudhir Mungantiwar is a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.
-He started his political career at the age of 17 when he was appointed the Secretary of the Students Union at the Sardar Patel Mahavidyalaya in Chandrapur and has remained politically active since then.
-In 1989 and 1991, he contested the Lok Sabha Elections from Chandrapur, but was unsuccessful on both occasions.
-He completed his MPhil from Nagpur University and in 1993, became the Vice-President of the Bhartiya Janata Yuva Morcha (BJYM) in Maharashtra.
+Sudhir Mungantiwar is a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organization.
+He started his political career at the age of 17 when he was appointed the secretary of the students union at the Sardar Patel Mahavidyalaya in Chandrapur and has remained politically active since then.
+In 1989 and 1991, he contested the Lok Sabha Elections from Chandrapur but was unsuccessful on both occasions.
+He completed his MPhil from Nagpur University and, in 1993, became the vice-president of the Bhartiya Janata Yuva Morcha (BJYM) in Maharashtra.
 In 1995, he won the Legislative Assembly elections from Chandrapur with a record margin of around 55,000 votes and eventually became the Minister of Tourism and Consumer Protection in the 'BJP-Shiv Sena' alliance's Maharashtra government, a position he held till 1999.
 He continued to rise in the ranks of the Bhartiya Janata Party, becoming the General Secretary of BJP's Maharashtra State unit in 1996 and the National Vice-President of Bharatiya Janta Yuva Morcha in 2001.

 In 2010, Mungantiwar was unanimously elected as the Maharashtra State President for the BJP.
 He replaced senior leader Nitin Gadkari, who became the party's national president.
-In 2014, after the Maharashtra Assembly elections, Mungantiwar became the Minister of Finance & Planning and Forests in the Devendra Fadnavis ministry.
+After the 2014 Maharashtra Assembly Elections, Mungantiwar became the Minister of Finance & Planning and Forests in the Devendra Fadnavis ministry.